chevah/geck/content/dependencies.rst

 `pypi.python.com <https://pypi.python.org/pypi>`_ website.

-For the Chevah project we are not making direct use of the PyPi official index, but rather we use a separate PyPi index at `pypi.chevah.com <https://pypi.chevah.com>`_
+For the Chevah project we are not making direct use of the PyPi official index, but rather we use a separate PyPI index at `pypi.chevah.com <https://pypi.chevah.com>`_

 We are doing this for the following reasons:

-* reduce the load to the official PyPi index
+* Reducing the load to the official PyPi index
-* have our development system working even when the official PyPI site is down
+* Having our development system working even when the official PyPI site is down
-* keep a copy of a package, even if the upstream developer has removed it from the official PyPI site
+* Keeping a copy of a package, even if the upstream developer has removed it from the official PyPI site
-* be able to publish our own private / experimental / junk packages without creating unnecessarily load on the official PyPI site
+* Being able to publish our own private / experimental / junk packages without creating unnecessarily load on the official PyPI site

 pypi.chevah.com is handled using the